PartlySaneStudios/partly-sane-cloud/README.md

 CLEAR_CACHE_KEY=""
 SSL_KEY=""
 SSL_CERT=""

+FUN_FACT_START_TIME=""
 ```

 #### MySQL database

-You must set up a MySQL database in order to use Prisma. <!-- Honestly I am not qualified to talk about this -->]
+You must set up a MySQL database in order to use Prisma. <!-- Honestly I am not qualified to talk about this -->

 When you have completed the MySQL set up, replace the ``DATABASE_URL`` field in your ``.env`` file with ``mysql://(USER):(PASSWORD)@localhost:3306/(DATABASENAME)``, replacing ``(USER)`` with your username, ``(PASSWORD)`` with your password, and ``(DATABASENAME)`` with your database.
 You can also replace ``localhost:3306`` with the correct database address if you are not using ``localhost`` with the default port.